Petty Crimes Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Petty Crimes (2002) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 10.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

 Story & Plot Summary: Petty Crimes

 Quick Plot Summary: Released in 2002, Petty Crimes is a Comedy, Crime, Drama film directed by Michel Ferry.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Jérémie Covillault.
+It provides a scannable look at the movie's central conflict involving Jérémie Covillault as Michel, aka Mike.

 Ending Explained: Petty Crimes